jasonaaronwilson/omni-archive/README.md

 should preserve this metadata unless the user requests they be removed.

-It is illegal to repeat a key in a header (and this is not used for any standars key).
+It is illegal to repeat a key in a header.
 Instead, a format such as x-my-key/0:, x-my-key/1, etc. can be used when that is truly needed.

 ### Member Data Format